Chi-Square Test

 3. When the degree of freedom increases, the Chi-Square distribution curve becomes normal.

-Limitations of Chi-Square Test
+What are the Limitations of the Chi-Square Test?

 Advanced Chi-Square Test Techniques